dblock/code.dblock.org/_posts/2011/2011-07-30-modularizing-a-ror-grape-api-multiple-versions.markdown

 comments: true
 dblog_post_id: 239
 ---
 We made some progress with modularizing our Grape API in the [last post](/modularizing-a-ror-grape-api).
 But we only had one version and declared _Api_v1_ as our main API entry.
-Unless you’re Netflix and need an API per device family (I know, [wow!](https://web.archive.org/web/20111126224934/https://blog.programmableweb.com/2011/07/28/redesigning-the-netflix-api-no-versions-many-endpoints/), 18’000 different devices use the Netflix API), you might want to make a Grape API with two versions.
+Unless you're Netflix and need an API per device family (I know, [wow!](https://web.archive.org/web/20111126224934/https://blog.programmableweb.com/2011/07/28/redesigning-the-netflix-api-no-versions-many-endpoints/), 18'000 different devices use the Netflix API), you might want to make a Grape API with two versions.

-We’ll start by declaring an API class the way we would like to see it.
+We'll start by declaring an API class the way we would like to see it.

 {% highlight ruby %}
 class Api < Grape::API